atomicjolt-com/atomic-forge/atomic-oxide/README.md

 Install Rust

+### DB Setup
+diesel setup

+diesel migration run

+Setup DB for tests:
+In .env set DATABASE_URL to the test db url then run diesel setup

 ### If there are problems building
 Fix: https://github.com/sgrif/pq-sys/issues/34
 If you get this error: `note: ld: library not found for -lpq`